davecheney/iduino/README.md

 # Examples

-This is a very imcomplete getting started guide.
+This is a very incomplete getting started guide.

 ## Loading data